 Teacher tip: Keep a pre-made hot seat slide deck ready for emergency activities

-High-energy icebreakers, vocabulary practice, review games, building team collaboration, filling unexpected free time
+High-energy icebreakers, vocabulary practice, review games, building team collaboration, filling unexpected free time.
+An ice breaker game that combines competition with teamwork for instant engagement.

 Competition + teamwork = instant engagement.
 This one never fails